 14. Scale Swimming Training Books

-This is a newer product and is such a fun, unique gift for triathletes!
+This product and is such a fun, unique gift for triathletes!
 The company produces waterproof swim workout books with a built in stand so you can place the book poolside with your workout.
 They offer beginner, intermediate, and proficient versions of the books with different workouts based on fitness level.
 It’s a great option for athletes that want some variety in the pool (and perhaps, like me, are forgetful about their workout once they hop in the water, haha).

 Looking for something around $25 to $100?
 Check out one of these gift options! (*Note product pricing and availability may change; in general these items may fall in this price range.

 15. Noxgear Tracer360